 - Financial Aid: A limited amount of financial aid may be available for families who demonstrate financial need.
 To be considered, you must submit a financial aid application included in the application website.

 Applying to Camp

-The only way to apply is by logging in to our Summer Programs Portal, which will be available from January 13 through April 3, 2020.
+The only way to apply is by logging in to our Summer Programs Portal.
 Please bookmark the site so you can return to it to complete your application and to check your application status.